Dedication Saturday, September 28, 2013 - Photo by Lenny Lepola

 See list of Civil War Veterans

-100% of the funds for Alan Cottrill to sculpt the statue have been raised and the extra money to move the sculpture to Sunbury and attach it to the boulder.
+100% of the funds for Alan Cottrill to sculpt the statue were raised plus the extra money to move the sculpture to Sunbury and attach it to the boulder.
+Bricks were added to the walkway before the Dedication on September 28th, 2013.

 Why build a Statue?